sebkirche/pcurl/README.md

     --json-pp-indent
         When using --json-pp-indent, number of space characters to use for each level of indentation (default = 2).

+    --json-stringify-null
+        When parsing json, replace null values by the string 'null'

     --junk-session-cookies
         When using -b, --cookie and loading cookies from file, purge the